-As part of their more critical stance against opioids brought forward by new management, the US Food and Drug Administration has requested Endo Pharmaceuticals (NASDAQ:ENDP) to remove Opana ER from the market.
+As part of their more critical stance against opioids brought forward by new management, the US Food and Drug Administration (FDA) has requested Endo Pharmaceuticals (NASDAQ:ENDP) to remove Opana ER from the market.

 “After careful consideration, the agency is seeking removal based on its concern that the benefits of the drug may no longer outweigh its risks,” the FDA stated.